Miles-Perry/ansible-nrpe/README.md

 An Ansible role to handle the installation and rollout of the Nagios NRPE Daemon.

-I've only selected certain platforms that I know this 100% works on, but it should work on any platform that NRPE can be installed on.

-Currently supports:
+This role currently supports:

- * Debian
-   - Squeeze
-   - Wheezy
- * Ubuntu
-   - Raring
-   - Saucy
+  - Red Hat Enterprise Linux 7
-   - Trusty
+  - CentOS 7
- * RedHat
-   - At least 6 onwards
- * Arch Linux
-   - All
+  - Fedora versions
- * Solaris
-   - At least 11.1

 Requirements
 ------------

-RedHat based OS's must have the EPEL repo.
+RedHat based OS's must already have the EPEL repo installed and configured.

 Role Information
 --------------

 This role gives you the ability to deploy plugins on a global and per-server basis.
-This can be done by putting plugins into [`files/plugins/global`](files/plugins/global) or by creating a folder in `files/plugins/` that is the servers [FQDN](http://en.wikipedia.org/wiki/Fully_qualified_domain_name).
+This can be done by:
+* putting plugins into [`files/plugins/global`](files/plugins/global) or
+* by creating a folder in `files/plugins/` that is the servers [FQDN](http://en.wikipedia.org/wiki/Fully_qualified_domain_name).

 You can find out your servers FQDN by running the [Ansible Setup](http://docs.ansible.com/setup_module.html) module.